Yeast peptone Dextrose (YPD) Media

 Yeast Peptone Dextrose (YPD) Agar should appear translucent, and light amber in color.

-Yeast Peptone Dextrose (YPD) Broth should appear clear, and light amber in color.
+Yeast Peptone Dextrose (YPD) Broth should appear clear, and medium to dark amber in color.

 1. Ausubel, F.M., R. Brent, R.E.
 Kingston, D.D.
 Moore, J.G.
 Seidman, J.A.
 Smith, K. Struhl, Editors.
 2010.
 Current Protocols in Molecular Biology .
 John Wiley and Sons, Inc. Malden, MA.